karthikprabu810/OCR/ocrApplication/README.md

 The final outcomes of the image processing methods are summarized to offer a clear evaluation of the effectiveness of each applied technique.
 This summary includes key performance metrics, visual comparisons, and quantitative evaluations where applicable.

-Additionally, the processed results are saved for future reference, ensuring reproducibility and enabling further analysis or refinement.
+Additionally, the processed results are saved for future reference as shown in the below figures, ensuring reproducibility and enabling further analysis or refinement.
 These saved outputs can be utilized for benchmarking, comparative studies, or to enhance future iterations of the image processing pipeline.

 <img src="assets/readme/image-13.png" alt="Excel-output" />